kubernetes/website/content/en/docs/contribute/localization.md

 ### Add your localization team in GitHub

 Next, add your Kubernetes localization team to [`sig-docs/teams.yaml`](https://github.com/kubernetes/org/blob/master/config/kubernetes/sig-docs/teams.yaml).
 For an example of adding a localization team, see the PR to add the [Spanish localization team](https://github.com/kubernetes/org/pull/685).

-Members of `sig-docs-**-owners` can approve PRs that change content within (and only within) your localization directory: `/content/**/`.
+Members of `@kubernetes/sig-docs-**-owners` can approve PRs that change content within (and only within) your localization directory: `/content/**/`.

-The `sig-docs-**-reviews` team automates review assignment for new PRs.
+For each localization, The `@kubernetes/sig-docs-**-reviews` team automates review assignment for new PRs.

-Members of `sig-docs-l10n-admins` can create new development branches to coordinate translation efforts.
+Members of `@kubernetes/website-maintainers` can create new development branches to coordinate translation efforts.

-Members of `website-milestone-maintainers` can use the `/milestone` [Prow command](https://prow.k8s.io/command-help) to assign a milestone to issues or PRs.
+Members of `@kubernetes/website-milestone-maintainers` can use the `/milestone` [Prow command](https://prow.k8s.io/command-help) to assign a milestone to issues or PRs.

 ### Configure the workflow

 Next, add a GitHub label for your localization in the `kubernetes/test-infra` repository.
 A label lets you filter issues and pull requests for your specific language.